-- leave your account balance in PEPP.
+- Leave your account balance in PEPP.
 Your account will continue to be valued based on current unit values.
-Twice each year a Member's Statement will be sent to you.
+Twice each year you will be sent a Member's Statement.
 You may use your account balance to provide retirement income as early as age 50.
-In the event of your death, your named beneficiary is entitled to the balance in your PEPP account; - transfer your account balance to a Locked-In Retirement Account (LIRA) with a financial institution at any time; - transfer your account balance to another registered pension plan if eligible under a reciprocal or portability agreement with PEPP; - take a small pension payment, if your account balance is below a dollar minimum calculated as 20 per cent of the Yearly Maximum Pensionable Earnings (as determined by the Canada Pension Plan).
-See page 33 for more on the small pension payment. - if you are a qualifying non-resident Canadian, you may apply for a full payout of your PEPP account.
-Call PEPP to see if you qualify
+In the event of your death, your named beneficiary is entitled to the balance in your PEPP account; - Transfer your account balance to a Locked-In Retirement Account (LIRA) with a financial institution at any time; - Transfer your account balance to another registered pension plan, if eligible under a reciprocal or portability agreement with PEPP; - Take a small pension payment, if your account balance is below a dollar minimum calculated as 20 per cent of the Yearly Maximum Pensionable Earnings (as determined by the Canada Pension Plan).
+See page 32 for more on the small pension payment; or - If you are a qualifying non-resident Canadian, you may apply for a full payout of your PEPP account.
+Call PEPP to see if you qualify.